 Student life at the Institute of Administrative Sciences is enriched with a variety of student organizations, co-curricular activities and a community spirit prevalent on-campus.
-Prospects include a variety of recreational facilities, student governance (in the form of class representatives), and a pulsating array of communal and sporty activities.
+Prospects include a variety of recreational facilities, fake rolex student governance (in the form of class representatives), and a pulsating array of communal and sporty activities.
 In addition, the University and local community are both large enough to put forward something to meet everyone’s interests and small enough to make active participation compatible with students’ rigorous academic schedule.

 Each year competitive sports for both male and female students are organized at the interdepartmental, inter-collegiate and interuniversity levels in a variety of sports like hockey, football, cricket, badminton, athletic, etc. To encourage development of sports, outstanding players, and winners of the sporting events are awarded prizes, trophies and medals.
 A variety of sports facilities including playing fields for cricket, hockey, football and athletics, a swimming pool for male students, squash courts and indoor game facilities in the hostels are available at the Quaid-e-Azam Campus.
 Playing fields for various sports and a swimming pool for ladies are provided near the Allama Iqbal Campus.